JuliaML/TableTransforms.jl/README.md

   as `MeanStdScaling` are constructed for a specific table and cannot be inserted in the middle of a pipeline.
 - [AutoMLPipeline.jl](https://github.com/IBM/AutoMLPipeline.jl) relies on
-  a Python stack via [PyCall.jl](https://github.com/JuliaPy/PyCall.jl).
+  the Python stack via [PyCall.jl](https://github.com/JuliaPy/PyCall.jl).
   They provide pipelines with Julia's pipe `|>` operator and follow a more "Pythonic" interface.
 They do not support general [Tables.jl](https://github.com/JuliaData/Tables.jl).